Prostate Cancer Support

 How treatments affect intimacy

-.
-Designed to remove uncertainty around erections, allowing attention to shift toward connection rather than outcome
+πΉDesigned to remove uncertainty and allow attention to shift toward connection rather than outcome

 Our approach recognises that intimacy after treatment often benefits from reassurance and reliability.
-The aim is to support closeness in a way that feels respectful, practical, and body-aware.
+The aim is to support closeness in a way that feels respectful, practical, and empowering.

 Choosing the right penis sleeve